nrtominaga/GetLocation/README.md

 # GetLocation
-Get and display user's latitude and longitude to user and give the ability to share.
+Get and display user's latitude and longitude to user and give the ability to share that information.